Ringworm in Dogs

 Once an animal is exposed to the fungi, it usually takes about 12 days before any outward signs appear.
 Signs of ringworm are circular hair loss and scaly inflamed and sometimes itchy skin.
 Once a veterinarian diagnosis ringworm, either with a special fluorescent lamp, lab tests, microscopic examination of hairs, and/or by taking cultures of the hair, treatment can begin.

-Treatment for Ringworm in Dogs
+Treatment for Canine Ringworm

-Treatments for ringworm in dogs include: Griseofulvin, a systemic antifungal drug in a tablet form, given daily for about a month to kill the fungus. (note: drugs can present your pet with further dangers and side effects, so be sure to follow your vet's recommendations and alert your vet with any changes you notice in your dog.
+note: The use of drugs can present further dangers, complications, and side effects to your pet, so be sure to follow your vet's recommendations and alert your vet with any changes in your dog.

 Get an answer from a Veterinarian or Vet Tech